BradNeuberg/cloudless/README.md

     ./src/cloudless/train/train.py --log_num 1

-You can keep incrementing the `--log_num` option while doing test runs in order to have log output get saved for each session for later analysis.
 By default this will place the trained, fine-tuned model into `logs/latest_bvlc_alexnet_finetuned.caffemodel`; this can be changed via the `--output_weight_file` option.

 To generate graphs and verify how well the trained model is performing (note that you should set the log number to be the same as what you set it for `train.py`):